bubbard/site-outage-service/README.md

 # Site-outage-service

 Created a simple spring app that runs without an embedded server.
-Spring provides:
+The reason Spring was chosen was that it already provides:
-- json serialiation (through jackson)
+- json ser/deserialisation
 - dependency injection
 - logging
 - configuration

 Additionally, since the scope was very open, developing in spring allows it to be easily extended: event driven (with kafka listener), have it's own rest api, or be a simple cli command.

 ## Dependencies
 - Maven 3.6.3
 - Java 17